larry-lu/notes/RethinkingStatistics/RethinkingStatisticsBayesianChap7.md

 Simple linear models assume no conditioning and independent association with the mean of the outcome, therefore cannot handle interaction.

-Example: influecne of ruggedness on GDP per capita for African and non-African countries.
+Example: influence of ruggedness on GDP per capita for African and non-African countries.

 ![Africa and Non-Africa](rethinking/Africa_NonAfrica.png)